toddledev/documentation/docs/16-packages/01-overview/index.md

 ---

 # Packages
-Packages extend your toddle projects with reusable components and functionality.
+Packages extend your Nordcraft projects with reusable components and functionality.
 They help you save development time and maintain consistency across projects.

 ![Package overview|16/9](packages.webp)